-Keeping a consistent schedule can help you feel organized, disciplined, and more productive throughout the day.
+A consistent schedule can help you feel more organized, disciplined, and productive.
 What about your pets?

 Keeping a schedule for your dog’s day-to-day activities can also help them feel better about their day.
 Dogs feel anxiety when they don’t know what to expect.

-You can prevent this separation anxiety by keeping the same routine for your dog whether you’re working at home or away from it.
+You can prevent this separation anxiety by keeping the same routine for your dog, whether working at home or away from it.
 Make sure to take them out for their morning walk and feed them at the same time each day.

 Avoid Loud Greetings

-Greeting your dog with excited speaking and lots of hugs is great but it can cause them to feel more anxiety when you’re away from them.
-It might be hard but if your dog cries as you’re leaving or coming home you shouldn’t give in and start petting them.
+Greeting your dog with excited speech and lots of hugs is excellent, but it can cause them to feel more anxiety when you’re away.
+It might be hard, but if your dog cries as you leave or come home, you shouldn’t give in and start petting them.

-Wait until your dog has calmed down and then pet them gently and give them praise in a neutral tone.
-When you don’t make a big deal about leaving the house your dog won’t feel as much anxiety.
+Wait until your dog has calmed down, and then pet them gently and praise them in a neutral tone.
+Your dog won’t feel as anxious when you don’t make a big deal about leaving the house.

 CBD Dog Treats Can Help

-CBD dog chews are a great option for helping your dog with separation anxiety.
-These treats are made with all-natural ingredients that work together to help calm your dog.
+CBD dog chews are an excellent option for helping your dog with separation anxiety.
+These treats are made with all-natural ingredients that help calm your dog.

 Give Your Dog Their Own Space

-Make sure that your dog has a designated section of the house with their food and water bowls.
-Before you leave refill their bowl with fresh water and leave some CBD dog treats for arthritis in their food bowl.
+Ensure your dog has a designated section of the house with their food and water bowls.
+Before you leave, refill their bowl with fresh water and leave some CBD dog treats for arthritis in their food bowl.
 These treats are delicious and can help maintain joint function.